SAP/abap-cleaner/docs/usage.md

 1. **Select** any amount of **ABAP code** in the current code editor in ADT - or alternatively, do NOT select any code to apply cleanup to the current method or declaration section.
 2. **Press *Ctrl + 4*** or select menu 'Source Code / Clean Up With Automated ABAP Cleaner'.
-   The cleanup will be done automatically, using the profile that was last selected when you used the interactive ABAP cleaner UI (see above).
+   The cleanup will be done automatically, using the profile and cleanup range that was last selected when you used the interactive ABAP cleaner UI (see above).

 If you clean a selection of code, ABAP cleaner will expand your selection to whole ABAP statements.